AmosNimos/change-directory-plus/README.md

 ## Tips
 	Add the following to your bashrc file to use more efficiently: alias cdp = python3 /home/"file direcory"/cdp.py

-	To show hidden content use:
-	Use python3 /home/"file direcory"/cdp.py -sh

 ## Arguments
 	cdp /file-path